Back to blog

 The headline price is only part of the cost

 When people search for Linktree fees, they usually want one number.
-The real answer depends on what they are trying to do with the link in bio.
+The real answer depends on what they are trying to do with their link in bio.
+A creator who only needs a list of links to social profiles can probably get away with the free plan.
+A coach who needs booking, payment collection, and product delivery is looking at a completely different bill.

 Where the extra costs usually come from

-• Scheduling software like Calendly or similar tools.
+• Scheduling software like Calendly starting at $10 per month.

-• Paid plans needed for better themes, analytics, or branding removal.
+• Paid Linktree tiers needed for analytics, branding removal, and themes.

 What creators and freelancers often miss

-A links-only tool can still be useful, but it may not reduce operational overhead.
-You still have to manage multiple subscriptions, multiple dashboards, and multiple user experiences for your visitors.
+A links-only tool can still be useful, but it does not reduce operational overhead if your business requires more than links.
+You still have to manage multiple subscriptions, multiple dashboards, and multiple user journeys for your visitors.
+When one tool updates its interface, you have to relearn it.
+When one integration breaks, you have to debug it across tools.

 What an all-in-one alternative changes

-That is the angle PageDrop is designed around: one link, one booking flow, one Stripe connection, one place to manage what your audience can do next.
+That is the angle PageDrop is designed around: one link, one booking flow, one Stripe connection, one place to manage everything your audience can do.
+For creators and service businesses who are serious about converting their social traffic into revenue, the simplicity is not just a convenience — it is a meaningful competitive advantage.

 Next step